-Post Graduates: Before 8:20 a.m., all students enter the building through the center west door.
+Post Graduates: Before 8:20 a.m., all students enter the building through the Main Entrance, at the center west door.
 For safety reasons, students may not enter the building directly into their trade areas.

 Whenever a student enters or leaves the building after the start of the school day, they must check in at the Main Office.
+Students exiting during school hours must use the main entrance.